-I am an assistant professor in Economics at IMT Atlantique (formerly Télécom Bretagne, a French "Grande Ecole" graduate engineering school).
+I am an Associate Professor in Economics at IMT Atlantique (formerly ENST Bretagne, Télécom Bretagne, a French "Grande Ecole" graduate engineering school).

 My research interests span the field of Economics of Information Security, Digital Markets and Digital Economy.
-More specifically, I am interested in understanding how the interaction between different actors - e.g. software vendors, users, security firms, white-hat hackers - affect the provision of software and information systems' security.
-I am also interested in emerging markets related to information security such as bug bounty platforms.
+More specifically, I am especially interested in understanding how the characteristics of a market, the interactions between different actors and their incentives influence cybersecurity and privacy issues.
+In my PhD thesis, I focused on the interactions between different cybersecurity stakeholders (software vendors, users, security firms, white-hat hackers, etc.) and the provision of software security.
+I am also interested in emerging markets related to information security and privacy (e.g. bug bounty platforms, consent management providers...).
 In my work, I mostly do empirical analysis using quantitative tools.

 Before joining IMT Atlantique, I worked for the Governance and Regulation Chair of Paris Dauphine University as a post-doctoral fellow until August 2020.
 Prior to this I completed my PhD in Economics in November 2019 at Institut Polytechnique de Paris, Télécom Paris, advised by Marc Bourreau.
 I hold two master degrees, one in Information Systems Engineering (Institut Mines Télécom BS) and one in Network Industries and Digital Economy (Paris Dauphine University).
 Before entering academia I had a varied consulting and auditing career in Information System Management for insurance and banking industry.